SurDno/Uncut/README.md

 **Sounds:**
 * Restored Father Valerian's greeting and farewell phrases.
 Besides, since one of the latter was a copy of another, an original file has been ported from Build 3436.

+**Dialogues:**
+* Restored a set of unique Scar answers to Suslov and Cold phrases.
+* Restored a unique Scar answer to the long starting dialogue with Suslov after returning to CS base after second emission happens.

 **Graphics and visuals:**
 * Restored Clear Sky stalker models from Build 3120.